 Merit Badge Clinics

-Our next virtual merit badge clinic will be Saturday, 19 September from 9 am until 11 am.
+Our last virtual merit badge clinic was Citizenship in the Nation on Saturday, 14 November from 9 am until 12 pm.

 Becoming a Merit Badge Counselor